This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How do you get around Guatemala?

 Chicken buses go everywhere in Guatemala, but not always quickly.
 On some routes, they make a lot of sense and I rode them everywhere.
-You should expect chicken bus rides to invade your personal space, be dirt cheap, and be a great opportunity to speak with locals.
+You should expect routes to be dirt cheap but other passengers will invade your personal space.
+Use it as an opportunity to strike up a conversation!

 Was the food good in Guatemala?

-I personally don’t like Guatemalan cuisine, partially due to a preference to eat low-carb (and particularly for a dislike of a rice).
+I personally don’t like Guatemalan cuisine, partially due to a preference to eat low-carb.
 You’ll find meals that are heavy on rice, beans, tortillas, pasta, bread, corn tamales, and potatoes.
 At least I like the plantains!

 For protein, fried chicken is very popular and available as street food just about everywhere.
 Another popular chicken preparation is pepian, which has a delicious pumpkin-seed (pepita) based sauce.
 Eggs are popular, too, and on the coasts you’ll find fresh seafood.